Khushi256/fetch-weather-app/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-- WeatherAPI for the weather data.
+- OpenWeatherMap for the weather data.
-- All icon resources are either custom-made or sourced from Freepik.
+- All icon resources are sourced from Freepik.